Marilyn Frye

 Marilyn Frye (born 1941) is an American philosopher and radical feminist theorist.
 She is known for her theories on sexism, racism, oppression, and sexuality.
 Her writings offer discussions of feminist topics, such as: white supremacy, male privilege, and gay and lesbian marginalization.
 Although she approaches the issues from the perspective of justice, she is also engaged with the metaphysics, epistemology, and moral psychology of social categories.

 Frye is the author of The Politics of Reality (1983), a collection of nine essays which has become a "classic" of feminist philosophy.
 She is also a lesbian, and much of her work explores social categories—in particular, those based on race and gender.

 Education and career

 Frye received a BA with honors in philosophy from Stanford University in 1963 and a PhD in philosophy at Cornell University in 1969.
 She wrote her dissertation, titled Meaning and Illocutionary Force, under the supervision of Max Black.
-Before coming to Michigan State University in 1974, she taught in the philosophy department at the University of Pittsburgh.
+Before going to Michigan State University in 1974, she taught in the philosophy department at the University of Pittsburgh.
 From 2003 until her retirement, Frye was University Distinguished Professor at Michigan State University; she also served as Associate Dean for Graduate Studies of the College of Arts and Letters.
 In 2008 she was the Phi Beta Kappa Romanell Lecturer.